tezc/redis/hashtemplates.md

 ```
 HIMPORT DISCARD <fieldset-name>
 ```
 Removes the fieldset from the connection.
-Does **not** affect templates already created or keys already written.
 - **Reply:** `1` if removed, `0` if no such fieldset.

 ```